There’s a lot more to oysters than just eating them

 Whip Up Your Own Feast

 Forage for fresh, local ingredients and cook up a storm if you’re staying at a vacation rental with a kitchen.
-Family-owned retail seafood grocers bring in catch daily and often hourly.
+Family-owned retail seafood grocers bring in their catch daily and often hourly.
 Gourmet food shops have superb selections of wine and local artisan and specialty food.
-International gourmet seafood food manufacturer Blue Crab Bay has its only store here.
+International gourmet food manufacturer Blue Crab Bay has its only store here.
 Local farms, farmers markets, pick-your-own farms and pop-up farm stands have seasonal produce, local seafood, artisanal breads and cheeses and heritage meats.
 Chatham Vineyards’ award-winning Steel Chardonnay is perfect with local seafood.
 Then feast like the locals do, on the porch watching the sun go down.

 TIP: Put on your own oyster roast – cook them in a single layer until they open, about 11 minutes, over a hot grill.